Free Download - Version 0.6.1

 Can Sherlock Forensics Disk Imager replace FTK Imager?

 For disk acquisition, yes.
 Sherlock Forensics Disk Imager produces the same E01 and raw dd formats as FTK Imager.
-It adds resumable imaging that FTK Imager lacks, plus three-pass verification for stronger evidence integrity.
+It adds resumable imaging that FTK Imager lacks and three-pass verification for stronger evidence integrity.
 FTK Imager offers additional features like memory capture and file browsing that Sherlock Forensics Disk Imager does not include.

 How does Sherlock Forensics Disk Imager handle bad sectors?